Mining in Australia: Technology and services

 Australia's mining services, equipment, and technology exports are over $2 billion annually.
+Due to the predominance of mining activities in Australia, many technological innovations have been developed or proven in Australian mine sites.
+These innovations include contributions to autonomous underground vehicles, 3D scanning and printing and underground communications.

 Environment and politics

-Australia is the world’s third largest exporter of fossil fuel carbon dioxide-emissions potential.
+Australia is the world's third largest exporter of fossil fuel carbon dioxide-emissions potential.
 “Australia mines about 57 tonnes of CO2 potential per person each year, about 10 times the global average”.

 Mining has had a substantial environmental impact in some areas of Australia.
 Historically, the Victorian gold rush was the start of the economic growth of the country, leading to major increases in population.
 However, it also resulted in deforestation, consequent erosion, and pollution in the areas that were mined.
 The effects on the landscape near Bendigo and Ballarat can still be seen today.
 Queenstown, Tasmania's mountains were also completely denuded through a combination of logging and pollution from a mine smelter, and remain bare today.
 It is estimated that 10 million hectares of land have been affected throughout the history of mining in Australia.
 Because Australia's mines are distributed across varying climates the knowledge gained from one mine's restoration does not easily extrapolate to other sites.

 Uranium mining has been controversial, partly for its alleged environmental impact but more so because of its end uses in nuclear power and nuclear weapons.
 The Australian Labor Party, one of Australia's two major parties, maintains a policy of "no new uranium mines".
 As of 2006, the increased world demand for uranium has seen some pressure, both internally and externally on the ALP, for a policy change.
 Australia is a participant in international anti-proliferation efforts designed to ensure that no exported uranium is used in nuclear weapons.